edrys-labs/documentation/README.md

 ##### `Edrys.onMessage(handler, promiscuous?)`

+    --{{2}}--
+This function allows you to register a callback that listens for incoming messages.
+The handler receives an object with the sender’s details, the subject, and the message body whenever a new message is received.
+By setting the promiscuous flag to true, the handler can capture all messages in the room, while leaving it false limits the scope to messages intended specifically for the current module.

 - Registers a handler for receiving messages.
 - `handler({ from, subject, body })`: Called when a message is received.
 - `promiscuous`: If true, listens to all messages in the room; otherwise, only listens to messages for the current module.